-Costa Rica for Digital Nomads
+Costa Rica for Digital Nomads and Remote Working

 We use affiliate links to support our travels.
 Read more here

-Costa Rica for Digital Nomads
+Costa Rica for Digital Nomads and Remote Working

-From catching the sunrise over a tropical rainforest to wrapping up a workday with a sunset surf session, Costa Rica provides a unique experience for digital nomads.
-Anna works remotely so we have some freedom when it comes to our adventures.
-A morning swim is our thing before punching in from our condo in Playa Flamingo.
+For us, Anna works remotely, so we get to enjoy some of that freedom ourselves when it comes to our adventures.
+Looking for eagle rays during a morning swim is our thing before punching in from our place in Playa Flamingo.
 Here’s what you need to know if you’re considering making this beautiful country your remote office for any amount of time.

 Costa Rica for digital nomads